AdobeDocs/campaign-classic.en/help/installation/using/email-deliverability.md

 * **address**: this is the IP address of the MTA host machine to be used.
 * **heloHost**: this identifier represents the IP address as it will be seen by the SMTP server.

 * **publicId**: this information is useful when an IP address is shared by several Adobe Campaign **mtas** behind an NAT router.
 The statistics server uses this identifier to memorize connection and sending statistics between this starting point and the target server.
 * **weight**: lets you define the relative frequency of use of the address.
 By default, all addresses have a weight equal to 1.

+>[!NOTE]
+>
+>In the serverConf.xml file, you need to verify that that one IP corresponds to a single helohost with a unique identifier (public_id).
+It cannot be mapped to multiple helohosts, which could result in delivery throttling issues.

   In the previous example, with normal conditions, the addresses will be distributed as follows: